Frequently Asked Questions (FAQ)

 Pre-ACT or ACT: 25 or higher

-Students with math scores less than these scores are strongly recommended to take GSSM’s Math Admissions test, offered in April.
+Students with math scores less than these scores are strongly recommended to take GSSM’s Math Admissions test, offered in January and February.

 What is the Math Admissions Test?